Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 #### Limitations of Quorom Consistency

-If we follow the rule w + r \> n, every read should return the most recent value written.
-Often, r and w are chosen to be a majority of nodes, but quorums aren\'t always majorities.
+If we follow the rule w + r > n, every read should return the most recent value written.
+Often, r and w are chosen to be a majority of nodes, but quorums aren't always majorities.
 As long as they overlap in at least one node, our guarantees are kept.
 However, there are edge cases where stale values are returned:

 - If a sloppy quorum is used, the w writes may end up on different nodes than the r reads, which can return stale values.
 - If two writes occur concurrently, the only safe solution is to merge.
-If we choose LWW, we\'ll have data loss.
+If we choose LWW, we'll have data loss.
 - If a write happens concurrently with a read, should we return the new value or the old value?
-- If a write succeeded on some replicas but failed on others, and isn\'t rolled back, subsequent reads may or may not return the value from that write.
+- If a write succeeded on some replicas but failed on others, and isn't rolled back, subsequent reads may or may not return the value from that write.
 - If a node carrying a new value fails, and its data is restored from a replica carrying an old value, it may break the quorum condition.